nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 2. Publish your updated extension on PyPI.

-3. Fork the {{ cookiecutter.namespace }}-feedstock repository on GitHub.
+3. Fork the {{ cookiecutter.namespace }}-record repository on GitHub.

 4. Open a pull request to test the changes automatically.
 The technical team will review your changes shortly after and provide feedback and request changes, if any.

 5. Your updated extension is approved.